 The capital market also has a crucial role to play in ensuring the diversification of funding sources and augmenting the resilience of the economy to the effects of systemic risk by spreading it across the actors.
 From this point of view, we can define two extremes - the so-called bank-based economy (i.e. the economy based primarily on financing through bank loans, dominant in continental Europe), and the market-based economy (i.e. the economy based primarily on capital-markets, for instance the US and the UK).
 The difference lies in the fact that European enterprises (the real economy) are mostly financed by bank loans, while Anglo-American enterprises are more likely to be financed through the capital market.
-It is impossible to say that one of these modes of financing the real economy is unambiguously better than the other, nonetheless, economies with a strong predominance of the banking sector face a number of disadvantages that could be eliminated by a gradual transition to a more balanced mix of these two systems, as the advantages of both systems complement each other.
+It is impossible to say that one of these modes of financing the real economy is unambiguously better than the other, nonetheless, economies with a strong predominance of the banking sector or capital market face a number of disadvantages that could be eliminated by a gradual transition to a more balanced mix of these two systems, as the advantages of both systems complement

+&lt;sup>17 The MSCI Index is a measurement of stock market performance and gradates between "developed market", "emerging market", "frontier market" and "not rated".

+&lt;sup>18 The yield curve is a graphical representation of the yield-to-maturity relationship of the bond group that is homogeneous in terms of risk and liquidity each other and disadvantages are diluted.
 Such a mix is generally considered to be more appropriate and consistent with the European Commission's Capital Markets Union project.

-17 The MSCI Index is a measurement of stock market performance and gradates between "developed market", "emerging market", "frontier market" and "not rated".

-18 The yield curve is a graphical representation of the yield-to-maturity relationship of the bond group that is homogeneous in terms of risk and liquidity

-19 See, for example, the analysis in the Green Paper on Creating the Union of Capital Markets of February 2015, available here: http://europa.eu/rapid/press-release IP-15-4433 cs.htm
+&lt;sup>19 See, for example, the analysis in the Green Paper on Creating the Union of Capital Markets of February 2015, available here: http://europa.eu/rapid/press-release\IP-15-4433\cs.htm

-The weaknesses of the pure bank-based economy include the total dependence of enterprises on bank financing.
-In particular, there is a risk of a potential shortage of loans for SMEs and the risk of costly remediation of the banking sector in the event of a severe financial or economic crisis or an excessive risky lending.
-The dependence of enterprises on self-financing or bank lending can negatively affect managerial decisions and subsequent business development.
-According to AIMA20, the company's entry into the capital market leads to a significant increase in its turnover, assets and hiring.
-On the contrary, when companies are dependent on bank financing, banks often impose higher risk management requirements.
-This means that a borrower often adapts their business plans in accordance with the wishes of the bank, or curbs growth ambitions, and limits high-yield risky investments.
-A bank-based economy is also closely linked to the so-called bank-sovereign loop21 (interdependence between banks and the country).
+The weaknesses of the pure bank-based economy include the total dependence of enterprises on bank financing, where in the event of a severe financial or economic crisis or an excessive risky lending there is a risk of a potential shortage of loans for SMEs and the risk of costly remediation of the banking sector.
+No alternative to self-financing or bank lending can negatively affect managerial decisions and subsequent business development.
+According to AIMA, the company's entry into the capital market leads to a significant increase in its turnover, assets and hiring.
+When companies have no alternative to bank financing, they adapt their business plans in accordance with the wishes of the bank, they curb their growth ambitions, and limit high-yield risky investments.
+A bank-based economy is also closely linked to the so-called bank-sovereign $loop^{21}$ (interdependence between banks and the country).
 Should the state get into serious financial problems and be forced to write off part of its debt, banks - mainly the domestic ones and the main holders of state debt - are heavily affected.
 In this scenario, banks face significant losses associated with depreciation of their assets.
 Subsequently, this can then be reflected in a decline in credit activity and, in the worst case, bankruptcy.
-In general, according to a study by the Bank for International Settlement (BIS), the market-based model may be more resilient to financial crises than the bank-based model22.
+In general, according to a study by the Bank for International Settlement (BIS), the market-based model may be more resilient to financial crises than the bank-based $model^{22}$ .
 However, the most appropriate solution is the combination of both models, which limits the disadvantages of the bank-based model, but at the same time, it does not mean a discontinuity of historical experience, tradition or require change in thinking within the society.